-Thirdly, the central bank recognised the need to strengthen the financial sector for 'effective transmission of monetary policy'.
+Thirdly, the central bank recognised the need to strengthen the financial sector for "effective transmission of monetary policy."
 The central bank has put in place new provisioning and rescheduling procedures for bank loan as of January 2013 in line with international practice, in face of significant resistance from banking and private sector actors.
 In view of the urgent need to improve financial sector governance, the steps taken by the central bank are welcome.
 It may be noted that, during the period under the present MPS, classified loans had indeed showed considerable rise.
-As of the first quarter of FY2013, percentage share of classified loan to total outstanding loan has increased to 8.8 per cent (from 7.2 per cent as of June 2012).
+As of the first quarter of FY2012-13, percentage share of classified loan to total outstanding loan has increased to 8.8 per cent (from 7.2 per cent as of June 2012).
 This is the second successive quarter in which classified loan had increased as a share of total outstanding loan.
 Indeed, the overall governance of the banking sector has come under scrutiny in recent months.
-The aforesaid biggest banking sector scam in the history of Bangladesh (Hallmark scam), lax supervision of the banking sector, both internal and external, and the delayed in appointment of directors of the state-owned commercial banks - all these have undermined financial sector management in FY2013 and have had an adverse impact on overall financial sector performance.
+The aforesaid biggest banking sector scam in the history of Bangladesh (Hall-Mark scam), lax supervision of the banking sector, both internal and external, and the delayed appointment of directors of the state-owned commercial banks (SCBs) - all these have undermined financial sector management in FY2012-13, and have had an adverse impact on overall financial sector performance.

-Fourthly, the MPS for first half of FY2013 also aimed "to preserve the country's external sector stability".
-Certainly, the external sector balance is more stable compared to the corresponding period of FY2012.
-However, this has come at the expense of the slowdown of both export growth and import growth.
-This low level of external sector activities will surely have adverse implications for the economic growth prospect in FY2013.
-Moreover, it appears that commercial banks also faced considerable decline in their profit in the first quarter of FY2013.
-It is expected that new commercial banks will come into operation some time in the second half of FY2013.
+Fourthly, the MPS for first half of FY2012-13 also aimed "to preserve the country's external sector stability."
+Certainly, the external sector balance is more stable compared to the corresponding period of FY2011-12.
+However, this has come at the expense of the slowdown of both export and import growth.
+This low level of external sector activities will surely have adverse implications for the economic growth prospect in FY2012-13.
+Moreover, it appears that commercial banks also faced considerable decline in their profit in the first quarter of FY2012-13.
+It is expected that new commercial banks will come into operation some time in the second half of FY2012-13.
 At a time when the commercial banks are struggling to operate profitably, new banks will also bring more competition.
-Under such circumstances, the central banks will need to remain vigilant to maintain the health of the banking sector in the coming days.
+Under such circumstances, the central bank will need to remain vigilant to maintain the health of the banking sector in the coming days.

-Overall, the forthcoming MPS will need to present an assessment of the July-December, 2012 MPS; along with this the MPS should also examine the overall implications of the stated measures for economic growth, employment and inflation.
+Overall, the forthcoming MPS will need to present an assessment of the outgoing MPS (July-December, 2012); along with this the MPS should also examine the overall implications of the stated measures for economic growth, employment and inflation.
 On the one hand, the central bank is expected to examine the contribution of monetary policy to the decline in inflation.
 On the other hand, the monetary policy should also estimate its impacts on economic growth and investment.
-Indeed, according to the new estimates of Bangladesh Bank, economic growth in FY2013 will be around 6.1-6.4 per cent.
-However, this will also imply that the growth rate in FY2013 may fall short of its target (7.2 per cent) by about 1 percentage point.
+Indeed, according to the new estimates of Bangladesh Bank, economic growth in FY2012-13 will be around 6.1-6.4 per cent.
+However, this will also imply that the growth rate in FY2012-13 may fall short of its target (7.2 per cent) by about 1 percentage point.
 6.2 per cent as an economic growth outcome perhaps will be considered respectable.
-This will be a further setback for the government when compared with the medium term development targets as set out in Sixth Five Year Plan (SFYP).
-It is more likely that the central bank will continue to pursue a contractionary monetary policy stance for the coming half of FY2013 - however, this will surely entail a trade-off with growth prospects of the Bangladesh economy.
+This will be a further setback for the government when compared with the medium term development targets as set out in the SFYP.
+It is more likely that the central bank will continue to pursue a contractionary monetary policy stance for the coming half of FY2012-13; however, this will surely entail a trade-off with growth prospects of the Bangladesh economy.

-3.3 EXTERNAL SECTOR
+3.3 External Sector